Hrishank07/Hrishank07/README.md

 - 👋 Hi, I’m @Hrishank07
-- 👀 I’m interested in ...
+- 👀 I’m interested in all sorts of coding and action
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning various things
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with other people
-- 📫 How to reach me ...
+- 📫 How to reach me?
+  -reach me on hrishnakc@gmail.com

 <!---
 Hrishank07/Hrishank07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.